burnol-math/irwin/README.md

   [test_parallel_sleep.sage](test_parallel_sleep.sage) behaves on various systems.
 Please comment at #1.

+  In practice this means that on macOS 15 at least one should quit `sage` and restart a session before launching a run for which one needs the best efficiency.
+The `irwin_v5` module (version 1.5.4 of April 23, 2025) has computed via `irwin()` on a Mac Mini M4 Pro with `10+4` cores `2+101010` decimals of the "no-9" Kempner constant in 5h38mn, with `maxworkers` left to its default `8`.

 - The next files with names of the type `k_prec_N` contain decimal expansions of the classic "no-9 radix-10" Kempner series `22.92067661926415...`, correctly rounded to `N` decimal places.
 They are currently: